Bionic Commando Rearmed 2: Development

-Cooperative gameplay is again included in the game, though limited to local multiplayer.
-Producer Ray Jimenez stated that the reason for this was that the developers "wanted to concentrate on the actual game itself rather than adding new features to it."
+Cooperative gameplay is included once again, but limited to local multiplayer.
+Producer Ray Jimenez said the reason for this was that the developers "wanted to concentrate on the actual game itself rather than adding new features to it."
 The splitscreen gameplay was removed from cooperative gameplay.
-According to Fatshark's Robert Bäckström the developers found that "gameplay became more fun if you played it on the same screen."
+According to Fatshark's Robert Bäckström, the developers found that "gameplay became more fun if you played it on the same screen."
 Bäckström further stated that coop will feature modified gameplay, requiring players to work together to defeat level bosses.
-Developers added the ability to jump in the game, along with several other abilities from the 2009 3D game Bionic Commando.
+Developers added the ability to jump, along with several other abilities from the 2009 3D game Bionic Commando.
 The developers provided the ability to complete the entire game without ever jumping, which also results in an achievement or trophy.
 In an interview with Gamereactor, Robert Bäckström stated that although he did not know a definite release date, the developers had completed the game as of December 2010.
 It was later released in February 2011.

-Simon Viklund returns as the game's composer for the sequel.
+Simon Viklund returns as the composer for the sequel.
 The arrangements were created in Buzz, a freeware virtual studio program.
 Viklund cited games on the Nintendo Entertainment System as influences for Rearmed 2s music, including the Mega Man series, DuckTales, and Gun.Smoke.
-When asked about the possibility of a commercial release to the game's soundtrack, Viklund states "I do encourage those who ask me if there will be a BCR2 soundtrack to contact Capcom.
+When asked about the possibility of a commercial release to the soundtrack, Viklund stated "I do encourage those who ask me if there will be a BCR2 soundtrack to contact Capcom.
 Really, it's up to them."
 A contest was held from July 16, 2010, to August 11, 2010, allowing fans to remix an 8-bit Bionic Commando track for inclusion in the game.
 On September 14, 2010, two winners were chosen.
 Their remixes were included in the music for Bionic Commando Rearmed 2.
-Regarding the winners' arrangements, Viklund stated "What I had to say about the winning submissions was that I think it's a cliché at this point to bring in the electric guitars on interpretations of old NES songs, and yet it’s always nice to hear that (or any) cliché actually done well.
+Regarding the winners' arrangements, Viklund stated "What I had to say about the winning submissions was that I think it's a cliché at this point to bring in the electric guitars on interpretations of old NES songs, and yet it's always nice to hear that (or any) cliché actually done well.
 Those two guys both did it really well."